 - Toluene: This one is thrown into paint thinners, which means you may find it in your nail polish.
 Although the FDA considers it safe in small doses, if it’s huffed, it can lead to brain damage and cause harm to unborn children.

 - Hydroquinone: This chemical has been used for years as a skin lightening tool, showing up in OTC products and in prescription medications.
 But because it was linked to kidney probs and even cancer in rats, the FDA considered limiting it, but ultimately pulled out of the move, saying more research needs to be done first.
+Following the CARES Act (2020), hydroquinone is no longer eligible to be an OTC product but can still be obtained through prescriptions.

 - 1,4 dioxane: This carcinogenic chemical is a sneaky one — it doesn’t show up on any labels.
 Why?
 It’s not intentionally added to anything.
 Instead, as the Campaign for Safe Cosmetics points out, it’s produced during the manufacturing process to dilute harsher chemicals in bubble baths, lotions, shampoos, and cleansers.